MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 ms.date: 05/23/2023
 ---

-# How-to use end-to-end AI samples in Microsoft Fabric
+# How to use end-to-end AI samples in Microsoft Fabric

 In providing the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] SaaS experience we want to enable ML professionals to easily and frictionlessly build, deploy, and operationalize their machine learning models, in a single analytics platform, while collaborating with other key roles.
 Begin here to understand the various capabilities the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] experience offers and explore examples of how ML models can address your common business problems.